redstone-finance/redstone-node/docs/COMPILED_ORACLE_DOCS.md

 - run the following command `node src/tools/providers-registry.api.js addManifest "<PATH_TO_MANIFEST>" "<UPDATE_COMMENT>" 0 false`

 ## Node monitoring tools
-It's insanely important for oracles to provide high quality data without interruptions.
+It's very important for oracles to provide high quality data without interruptions.
 So, the node operators need to monitor their nodes and immediately fix any potential problems.

 That's why we've implemented a special app [redstone-node-monitoring](https://github.com/redstone-finance/redstone-node-monitoring), which is executed in a loop and automatically verifies if a selected node regularly publishes new data to the RedStone cache layer and the Arweave blockchain.
 In each loop iteration multiple checkers are executed.
-And if any of these checkers fail then the error is reported.
+If any of these checkers fail then the error is reported.

 ![node monitoring](https://github.com/redstone-finance/redstone-node/blob/main/docs/img/node-monitoring.png)

-**Checker** - a module responsible for data intergtity checking.
+**Checker** - a module responsible for data integrity checking.
 It can check the number of saved data points during last 5 minutes or the timestamp of the latest saved data point.

 Implemented checkers:
 - **ArPriceReturnedRedstoneRapid**